koshachy/kotlin-web-site/pages/docs/tutorials/testing/testing-using-junit.md

 ```
 </div>

-The class Sample contains one function that sums two integers.
+The `Sample` class contains a function that sums two integers.

 To create a test for this code, add a new Kotlin file.
-It should contain the class instance and code for testing it:
+It should contain the `Sample` class instance and code for testing its function:

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">